Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 That’s according to an August 2014 study sponsored by the Federal Reserve Bank of Philadelphia.

-Here’s what people like you have told me, in the last couple months.
+Fresh start?
+Here’s what people like you have told me.

 Fred M filed bankruptcy with me in October 2014, because Bank of America sent him court papers on a $14,000 credit card.
 By September 2015, his credit score (from Credit Karma) was 707.